 For performance purposes, Data Access will periodically synchronize with the current state of Storage.
 When a new, not synchronized block is detected, the block content will be dispatched into the Data Access cache.

 Flow from Data-Access.
 When a user wants to read a request, Data-Access will read its cache without any communication with the storage layer

 Flow from Transaction layer.
 If the request is encrypted, the transactions are decrypted in this layer

 Request Logic flow.
 Request Logic will compute the state of the request based on the list of actions.
 In this case, the increaseExpectedAmount action has been signed by the payer

-Some actions from the Transaction layer can be invalid, this is the role of Request Logic to filter them in order to give the consistent state of the request to the user.
+Some actions from the Transaction layer can be invalid; this is the role of Request Logic to filter them to give the consistent state of the request to the user.

 For example, only the payer of the request can increase the expected amount of it.
 If the action

-In this example the increaseExpectedAmount is signed by the payee, it is therefore invalid.
+In this example, the increaseExpectedAmount is signed by the payee; therefore, invalid.
 The expectedAmount of the request keeps its initial value: 5